progstr/progstr.github.com/index.md

 Installation
 -------------------------
+The easiest way to get the *Progstr.Log* library into your project is to use the [NuGet package](http://nuget.org/List/Packages/Progstr.Log) from within Visual Studio.
+It will download the library to your project folder and automatically add a reference.

-Start off by [downloading](https://github.com/progstr/progstr-dotnet/downloads) the latest version of the client library.
-It is free and open-source.
-The source code [is available](https://github.com/progstr/progstr-dotnet) on GitHub.
+You can also manually [download](https://github.com/progstr/progstr-dotnet/downloads) the latest version of the client library.
+The library itself is free and open-source and its source code [is available](https://github.com/progstr/progstr-dotnet) on GitHub.

 *Progstr.Log.dll* is a regular .NET assembly that you need to drop in your project folder and refer from your application.